Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 - After your child’s COVID-19 vaccination, you will be asked to stay for 15–30 minutes so your child can be observed in case they have a severe allergic reaction and need immediate treatment.

-- Full vaccination requires two doses and two appointments.
+- Completion of a primary vaccination series requires two doses and two appointments.
 When your child gets the first dose, the provider should schedule the second appointment.